 - Slow gardening is gentle exercise in fresh air.
 Better than the gym.

 - Being out on the verge means you get to know more people in the neighbourhood.
 The garden gives you an easy topic of conversation.

 - Reseach consistently shows that street trees, leafy suburbs, etc increase property values.

 - A nature strip with native plants for pollinators frees up room inside your garden for food growing plants.

-- Reduce pollution from fuel, weedkillers and fertilisers
+- Reduction in pollution from fuel, weedkillers and fertilisers

-- Increase wildlife habitat – especially when areas connect
+- Increase in wildlife habitat – especially when areas connect

-- Help tackle the urban heat island effect
+- Large step towards tackling the urban heat island effect

 Can you think of any more?